Our climate action

 Momentum invested in?

-Through Klimate, Momentum has invested in three carbon removal projects, each representing a unique method of removing and storing carbon from the atmosphere.
+Through Klimate, Momentum has invested in three CO₂ removal projects, each representing a unique method of removing and storing CO₂ from the atmosphere.
 The projects have been carefully selected to ensure that they both have a climate impact and align with our values at Momentum.
 We have prioritized investing in one project close to our own operations and two projects in vulnerable geographical areas where climate change has a particularly significant impact on local communities.

-Carbon storage in soils – Klim in
+Carbon storage in soils – Klim i

 Germany

 Klim is a German agritech project that works with farmers to promote regenerative agriculture and increase soil carbon storage.
-This method improves soil health and fertility, makes fields more climate-resilient, and reduces the need for pesticides, which also has a positive effect on the biodiversity of the area.
-Through a digital platform, Klim supports farmers with documentation, knowledge, and access to financing by selling carbon removal credits.
+This method improves soil health and fertility, makes fields more climate-resilient and reduces the need for pesticides, which also has a positive effect on the biodiversity of the area.
+Through a digital platform, Klim supports farmers with documentation, knowledge and access to financing by selling carbon removal credits.
 The carbon is stored in the soil for at least 20 years and the project is verified by TÜV Rheinland.

 Why has Momentum chosen to invest in the Klim project?